Christian democracy: The post-war period

 After World War II, "both Protestant and Catholic political activists helped to restore democracy to war-torn Europe and extend it overseas".
 Christian resistors were significant in establishing post-war Christian democracy movements in France, Germany, and Italy.
 The collapse of fascism led to the discrediting of the radical right.
-In Germany, conservativism was associated with reactionary and anti-democratic attitudes.
+In Germany, conservatism was associated with reactionary and anti-democratic attitudes.
 The Christian democrats could claim to be untainted by fascism and thereby draw together conservative Catholics and bourgeois Protestants.
 In both Germany and Italy, the Christian democratic parties encompassed former conservatives.
-The Christian Democratic parties dominated the post-war scene.
-In Italy, the new Christian Democratic Party led the coalition government under Alcide De Gaspari, and in France, the Popular Republican Movement became the largest party in parliament in 1946.
+The Christian democratic parties dominated the post-war scene.
+In Italy, the new Christian Democratic Party led the coalition government under Alcide De Gasperi, and in France, the Popular Republican Movement became the largest party in parliament in 1946.
 In Germany, France, and Italy, the Christian democratic parties helped establish their respective countries' constitutions.
 Between the 1940s and 1990s, Christian democratic parties were in power across western Europe; "In Germany they were in power for 36 years out of 50, in Italy for 47 years out of 52, in Belgium 47 years out of 53, and in Netherlands for 49 years of 53; even in France they were influential up to 1962".
+After the fall of the Berlin Wall and the collapse of the U.S.S.R., Christian democratic parties made electoral strides in Central and Eastern Europe, with developments in Poland paralleling a resurgence of Christian democracy in other Central and Eastern European countries with Catholic majorities or significant Catholic minorities.

 In the post-war period, Christian democratic parties became more conservative, partially in response to communism and secularism.
 The Christian democrats also won the women's vote in their respective countries due to the pro-family policies of Christian democrats.
 Christian democrats pursued decentralization policies during this time, encouraging regionalism in Germany, Italy, and Belgium.
 This was sought with increased favor as a result of experiencing fascism.
 Christian democratic parties were also crucial in pushing for codeterminative works councils and workers on boards during this time.
 Despite this initial power, cracks started to appear; Christian democracy in France declined substantially, as Popular Republican Movement and its successors quickly fell apart.
 French Christian democrats would ultimately become subsumed into Gaullist parties.

 Similarly, minor Christian democratic parties such as the People's Democratic Party (PDP) would rise in post-Franco Spain.
 However, these movements were too divided and lacked the political necessity of religious cleavages to play a dominant role in Spanish democracy.
 These Christian democratic parties would fail, and the Christian democrats would join the Spanish Popular Party.